shaanpakala/STC_AutoML/README.md

 #### Utilizing Sparse Tensor Completion to accelerate Non-Deep Learning Hyperparameter Optimization, Neural Architecture Search, & Database Query Cardinality estimation.

-# note: experiments & code are missing, as the paper is still under review (contact shaan.pakala@gmail.com)

 ##### See demo.ipynb for usage of this application.

 'notebooks' contains the code for tensor generation as well as the code for the experiments performed (and all the tensor completion models themselves).